huntfx/vfxwindow/README.md

 The intended usage is to make your window class inherit `VFXWindow` - which is an instance of `QMainWindow`.
 By calling `cls.show()`, it will launch the correct window type based on what program is loaded, and what settings were previously saved.

 This is perfectly stable, but there is still plenty that needs improvement.
-Eventually I plan to add support for Unreal, Fusion, Blender, etc.
+Maya, Nuke, Houdini, Blender and Unreal are currently supported, though help would be appreciated with adding support any other applications.

 ### Basic Example:
 ```python